Flash Flood Warning issued for Pitkin by NWS - News Break

 Flash Flood Warning issued for Pitkin by NWS

-Effective: 2021-07-29 19:04:00 MDT Expires: 2021-07-29 20:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-31 17:48:00 MDT Expires: 2021-07-31 19:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Flooding is occurring or is imminent.
-It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
-Campers and hikers should avoid streams or creeks.
-Target Area: Pitkin The National Weather Service in Grand Junction has extended the * Flash Flood Warning for West Central Pitkin County in west central Colorado * Until 815 PM MDT. * At 704 PM MDT, Local law enforcement reported thunderstorms producing heavy rain across the warned area.
-Between 0.8 and 1.2 inches of rain have fallen.
-Additional rainfall amounts of 0.1 to 0.3 inches are possible in the warned area.
+Target Area: Pitkin The National Weather Service in Grand Junction has issued a * Flash Flood Warning for West Central Pitkin County in west central Colorado * Until 745 PM MDT. * At 548 PM MDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 0.5 and 1 inch of rain has fallen.
+Additional rainfall amounts of 0.5 to 1 inch are possible in the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
-SOURCE...Law enforcement reported.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Redstone.
-This includes the following highways Colorado 133 between mile markers 52 and 56.
-This includes the following streams and drainages Avalanche Creek, Capitol Creek, Crystal River, Hell Roaring Creek, Bulldog Creek, Sopris Creek, Coal Creek, East Creek, Perham Creek and Braderich Creek.
-FLASH FLOOD...OBSERVEDalerts.weather.gov
+SOURCE...Radar.
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, and streets and as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Redstone.
+This includes the following highways Colorado 133 between mile markers 49 and 56.
+FLASH FLOOD...RADAR INDICATEDalerts.weather.gov

 Comments / 0